BurkeyLai/WorkoutKeeper/README.md

 # WorkoutKeeper

-An app to teach you how to work and schedule your weekly list
+An app to teach you about fitness and schedule your training list.

 ## Installing

-The apk file is under /WorkoutKeeper/app/debug/app-debug.apk
+The apk file is under /WorkoutKeeper/app/debug/app-debug.apk.

 ## Built With